Atherys/AtherysDungeons/README.md

 * `/dungeon queue dungeon-1` - Queues your and your party for the specified dungeon, if there are enough of you ( see `min-players` config for each dungeon ).
 You may be queued for only 1 dungeon at a time.
 * `/dungeon deque` - Remove your party from the queue

-Depending on the configured `max-number-of-instances`, your party may not immediately enter into the dungeon it has queued for.
+Depending on the configured number of `ports`, your party may not immediately enter into the dungeon it has queued for.
-If all the allowed instances are currently in use by other parties, your party will have to wait until one of those instances has been cleared.
+If all the allowed ports are currently in use by instances by other parties, your party will have to wait until one of those instances has been cleared.